xtendui/xtendui/src/gatsby/markdown/hidden/infinitescroll/index.md

 If you need to add **[Gsap batch](https://greensock.com/docs/v3/Plugins/ScrollTrigger/static.batch()) or other code on content added dynamically**, just **check if already done for content added dinamically**.

+> Depending on website content the load more content may retain website scroll, use `body { overflow-anchor: none; }` to prevent that.

 ## Options

 Here are the main **javascript options**.